Deformations and Balian-Low theorems for Gabor frames on the adeles: Deformation results

 \subsection{Continuity of dilation}

 As stated in the introduction, a continuity of dilation result is at the heart of our approach towards proving a deformation result for Gabor frames over locally compact abelian groups.
+Throughout this section, as in the previous two sections, $G$ is assumed a (second-countable) locally compact abelian group.
 We will need the following lemma:

 \begin{lemma} Suppose $\{ f_k : k \in \N \}$ is a family of continuous functions on $G$ and that $K$ is a compact subset of $G$ such that $\supp(f_k) \subseteq K$ for all $k \in \N$.
 Then there exists a neighbourhood $W \subseteq \Aut(G)$ of $\id_G$ and a compact subset $K'$ of $G$ such that $\supp(f_k \circ \alpha) \subseteq K'$ for all $\alpha \in W$ and $k \in \N$. \end{lemma}